 Both of these anecdotes point to a subtle but significant difference between conceptions of tragedy and history, a difference which helps to explain both the ennobling and the disempowering of the female characters in Richard III.
 Contemporary descriptions of the history play genre focus on the historical objects of representation.
-Celebrating "our domesticke histories," Thomas Heywood asks, what English blood seeing the person of any bold English man presented and doth not hugge his fame, and hunnye at his valor, pursuing him in his enterprise with his best wishes, and as beeing wrapt in contemplation, offers to him in his hart all prosperous performance, as if the Personater were the man Personated. . . .
+Celebrating "our domesticke histories," Thomas Heywood asks, what English blood seeing the person of any bold English man presented and doth not hugge his fame, and hunnye at his valor, pursuing him in his enterprise with his best wishes, and as beeing wrapt in contemplation, offers to him in his hart all prosperous performance, as if the Personater were the man Personated....
 What English Prince should hee behold the true portrature of that amous King Edward the third, foraging France, taking so great a King captive in his owne country, quartering the English Lyons with the French Flowerdelyce, and would not bee suddenly Inflam'd with so royall a spectacle, being made apt and fit for the like atchievement.
 So of Henry the fift.
 (Book I, sig.
 B4')

 Thomas Nashe makes essentially the same claims for the theatrical performance of English history.
-For Nashe as for Heywood, the value of the history Garner, Shirley, playais indiana University Press, 1996, https://doi.org/10.2979/ShakespeareanTragedy.

-Downloaded on What a grorious thing it is, he insists, to have Henrie the fifth represented on the Stage, leading the French King prisoner."
+For Nashe as for Heywood, the value of the history play is identified with the value of the objects of historical representation.
+"What a glorious thing it is," he insists, "to have Henrie the fifth represented on the Stage, leading the French King prisoner."
 He imagines "How would it have joyed brave Talbot (the terror of the French) to thinke that after he had lyne two hundred yeares in his Tombe, hee should triumphe againe on the Stage and have his bones newe embalmed with the teares of ten thousand spectators at least (at severall times) who, in the Tragedian that represents his person, imagine they behold him fresh bleeding?"
 (4:238-39).
 The thought of the weeping spectators, however, leads inexorably to the thought of the "Tragedian": the present actor who elicits the spectators' feminine tears replaces the historical character who constitutes the object of masculine emulation.